gvenit/kan-fpga/to-do.md

 - not sure if the scale register has the correct width
 - have not tried slicing the address bits in the top level module before.
 All the other times I used a slicer in the Vivado Block Design
+- the dma connections to the streams might have width mismatches (they use different parameters for width specification)
+- maybe dma needs different slave and master widths of data and keep

+# Problems

+- still too many dependencies
+- batch cannot be implemented - what happens with RAM control interface
+- no module for adapter/joiner
+- clear out the depths (the tables show bits or bytes?
+Are they correct?)